How to burp a baby

 Some babies need minimal help to burp!
 However, some need a little more support after feeding to bring up any air and avoid trapped gas and wind.
 There’s no “right” way to burp a baby and there are a few different techniques.
 Burping needs to feel comfortable; you and your baby may prefer one technique over another.

-Burping your baby is an important part of the feeding routine.
-Feeding and breathing simultaneously is difficult and babies can often ingest air.
+Burping your baby is an important part of the feeding routine. and breathing simultaneously is difficult and babies can often swallow air.
 This air needs to make its way up and out (by burping) or through (by passing gas/wind/farting).
-If it doesn’t pass easily, it may become trapped, causing discomfort and pain.
+If it doesn’t pass easily, it may become trapped, causing .

 Make sure you burp your baby after their last feed and before placing them down to sleep, even if they’ve fallen asleep in your arms.
 It’s much easier for the burp to come up if they're held upright with their head above their stomach.

 If you feed at night, always make time to burp after the feed and consider it part of the usual feeding routine.
-If you place your baby down and they start to show signs of discomfort like arching their back, clenching their fists, or crying, then pick them back up and try to burp them again.
-Have a muslin cloth on hand for any spit up, as you don’t want to change those night clothes!
+If you place your baby down and they start to show signs of discomfort like arching their back, clenching their fists, or , then pick them back up and try to burp them again.
+Have a muslin cloth or burping cloth on hand for any spit up, as you don’t want to change those night clothes!

-The feed has finished: Generally, a few minutes spent burping your baby after every feed should do it.
-Some babies need a little longer to work the air back up, but like everything, it’s practice, getting to know your baby and what level of help they need from you.
+Generally, a few minutes spent burping your baby after every feed should do it.
+Some babies need a little longer to work the air back up, but like everything, it takes practice, getting to know your baby and what level of help they need from you.

 You’ve got a gassy baby: If your baby is prone to gas pains or suffers from reflux then you may want to burp during the feed to allow for another opportunity to release air.